MHenderson/MHenderson/README.md

 Data scientist who enjoys programming in R, data visualisation, graph theory and combinatorics.

-Here are a few of my R projects:
+Here are a few of my projects:

 - [funcgeo](https://github.com/MHenderson/funcgeo) - functional geometry in R.